Short and long-term wind turbine power output prediction: Including more physical parameters

 The inclusion of these factors can be argued based on heuristic arguments as follows: As a rough approximation, it can be stated that power generation is only achieved by the perpendicular component of the wind speed to the rotor plane of the turbine.
 This perpendicular component is mathematically represented by $w \cdot \cos(\phi)$.
 The introduction of the absolute value of the $\cos$ term ensures that the direction of the wind is not changed.
 Furthermore, the inclusion of the $c_\phi \geq 0$ parameter in the $|\cos(\phi)|^{c_\phi}$ term makes sure that the wind is not amplified (i.e., the wind speed cannot get a multiplier greater than one).
 Regarding the inclusion of the temperature factor, this is motivated by the inherent physical relation of the temperature and the air density, as well as the prominent role of air density in the physical expression of the power output, cf. \eqref{eq:physicalmodel}.
 Without assuming any specific functional form for this dependence, the parameter $c_T$ can be thought of as the partial derivative of this relationship around the average temperature $\bar{T}$.

-Using the B-spline WTPC model $\hat{\theta}^{(s)}$ with complexity $m=17$, with estimated parameters $\hat{ \bm k}$ and $\hat{\bm \alpha}$ given in Section~\ref{sec:Spline}, we can estimate the value of $c_\phi$ and $c_T$ in the least squares sense.
+Using the B-spline WTPC model $\hat{\bm \theta}^{(s)}$ with complexity $m=17$, with estimated parameters $\hat{ \bm k}$ and $\hat{\bm \alpha}$ given in Section~\ref{sec:Spline}, we can estimate the value of $c_\phi$ and $c_T$ in the least squares sense.
 In Table~\ref{tab:EnvironmentalParameterEstimates}, we provide the MSE values of the model \eqref{eq:AdditionalPhysicalLayers}, where the parameters are estimated or fixed to zero in different combinations.
 Fixing either $c_\phi$ or $c_T$ is equivalent to omitting the corresponding modeling aspect.
 This allows us to see the impact of the different environmental parameters on the power generation.
 The first line contains the baseline, the MSE value of the WTPC model with only the wind factor.
 The other lines contain the MSE values corresponding to WTPC models generalized to include only the incidence angle; only the relative temperature; or both the angle and the temperature.
 In the remainder of the paper, $\hat{\bm{\theta}}^{(f)}$ denotes the combination of the B-spline WTPC model $\hat{\bm{\theta}}^{(s)}$ generalized to include the two environmental factors, with estimates $\hat{c}_\phi=1.0115$ and $\hat{c}_T=-0.0050$.
+For this reason, when needed, we shall illustrate this by writing $\hat{\bm{\theta}}^{(f)}=(\hat{\bm{\theta}}^{(s)},\hat{c}_\phi,\hat{c}_T)$.